Operation Alfa: Prelude

 In early October, the operation was launched by the Italians targeting Partisans located northwest of the middle part of the Neretva River.
-Elements of the 18th Infantry Division Messina, commanded by maggior generale (major general) Guglielmo Spicacci took part, consisting of the 29th Battalion of the 4th Bersaglieri Regiment and the 2nd Battalion of the 94th Regiment.
+Elements of the 18th Infantry Division Messina, commanded by Generale di divisione (Divisional general) Guglielmo Spicacci took part, consisting of the 29th Battalion of the 4th Bersaglieri Regiment and the 2nd Battalion of the 94th Regiment.
 Between 3,000 and 5,500 Chetniks took part in the operation under the command of Dobroslav Jevđević and Petar Baćović.
 Partisan sources reported 4,000 soldiers of the Italian 6th Army Corps and 5,000 Chetniks of the Trebinje, Nevesinje, and Romanija Corps as being involved.
-NDH units involved included the 7th Infantry Regiment, under the command of Colonel Sulejman beg Filipović, and the 15th Infantry Regiment, under the command of Colonel Josip Kopačin, as well as the Croatian Air Force.
+NDH units involved included the 7th and 15th Infantry Regiments, as well as the NDH Air Force.

 The operation was coordinated with Germans and NDH armed forces located near northern Partisan territory in the direction of Banja Luka.
-The Chetniks arrived by trains from Dubrovnik and Metković and by Italian trucks from Nevesinje.
+The Chetniks arrived by train from Dubrovnik and Metković and by Italian trucks from Nevesinje.
 On 2–3 October they arrived in Mostar and left on 3 October.
 The same day, they killed one villager and committed mass looting in the village of Raška Gora, 10 km north of Mostar.
 In the village of Gorani, 7 km southwest of Mostar, three villagers were killed and, as elsewhere, they carried out looting and burning.
 The next day they were in Drežnica where Jevđević gave a speech that "the chief enemy of Serbs are the Partisans, then the Ustaše.
 They need to be ruthlessly destroyed and the other left alone".
 Subsequently, the Chetniks killed between 62 and 142 people, looted, and burned buildings in the town.
-In total, some 200 Croats and Muslims were killed in the Mostar area, just prior to the massacres in Prozor.
+In total, some 200 Croats and Muslims were killed by Chetniks in the Mostar area immediately prior to Operation Alfa.